Nicaraguans: Immigration

 Relative to its overall population, Nicaragua has never experienced any large scale wave of immigrants.
 The total number of immigrants to Nicaragua, both originating from other Latin American countries and all other countries, never surpassed 1% of its total population prior to 1995.
 The 2005 census showed the foreign-born population at 1.2%, having risen a mere .06% in 10 years.
 This is not to say that immigrants were not important to the evolution of Nicaraguan society and the Nicaraguan nation.

 In the 19th century Nicaragua experienced a wave of immigration, primarily from Europe.
 In particular, families from Spain, Germany, Italy, France and Belgium generally moved to Nicaragua to start a new life.
 They received free land, monetary incentives, and other perks in exchange for populating unsettled territories and working in the new growing coffee industry.
 In time immigrants were able to set up newspapers, hotels and banks.

 There is also a small Middle Eastern-Nicaraguan community of Syrian, Armenian, Palestinian Nicaraguan, Jewish Nicaraguan, and Lebanese people in Nicaragua with a total population of about 30,000.
 There is also an East Asian community of Chinese.
-The Chinese Nicaraguan population is estimated at around 12,000.
+The Chinese Nicaraguan population is estimated at 12,000.
 The Chinese arrived in the late 19th century but were unsubstantiated until the second census (in 1920) revealed 400 people of the Chinese nationality.